 I’ve always been thankful that I grew up in a household where we read the Bible a lot.
 Some of my fondest memories are of my dad reading to my sister and me at bedtime.
 It’s no surprise, I suppose, that I took an interest in aspects of Biblical culture at a young age.
 I loved plants and gardening, so one of my first research papers in middle school was about the plants and herbs of the Bible.

-When I discovered the website Cooking with the Bible, it sparked that old interest.
+When I discovered the website Cooking with the Bible (which sadly no longer exists), it sparked that old interest.
 Especially since learning about traditional food preparation methods, I loved the idea that I could create authentic meals eaten in Bible times!
 I was temporarily disappointed that the authentic food preparation methods had been left out, and some of the traditional ingredients substituted for processed, low-nutrient foods.
 AND, we have the added challenge of eating gluten free in our house.
 But, I’ve gotten lots of practice with gluten-free traditional food preparation recipe modifications. 🙂

 Esau's Pottage Makeover